tsavola/lep/README.md

 Lep has a dynamic and open-ended type system.
 Type `Rc<dyn Any>` is used to pass immutable values to and from functions.
-Extension functions may return and accept custom types, but they cannot be used with built-in arithmetic functions, and logic functions will treat all values as truthful.
+Extension functions may return and accept custom types, but they cannot be used with built-in arithmetic functions, and logical functions will treat their values as truthful.

 Fully supported types: